 Patients felt better because their pain was alleviated, but the side effect was many developed a dependence upon the drugs.
 Pharmaceutical companies want to create good and helpful products.
 No one wants to create something to hurt people, but these companies have to use their marketing responsibly so that others are not harmed.

 Much like the pharmaceutical companies, most physicians seek to help people.
 They want what is best for their patients, especially when it comes to managing pain.
 There are more than 100 million Americans dealing with some kind of chronic pain.
-But the easy thing to do sometimes is to write a prescription without follow up and reevaluation.
+But the easy thing to do sometimes is to write a prescription without follow up and re-evaluation.
 This can lead to patients having prescriptions, which should ideally have a two-week duration going on for two years or longer.

 Dr. Holiner calls on his counterparts to prescribe the proper medications and to be vigilant against over prescribing.
 In 2014, a study showed there were more than 240 million opiate prescriptions in the United States, which is enough for every American adult to have a 30-day supply!
 Since 1999 opiate prescriptions and deaths by overdose have increased four fold, but pain has not decreased.
 Physicians have the responsibility of correct dosing, for the correct periods of time to help correct these issues.